Third Trimester (28-weeks until delivery)

 Cape Coral Hospital

-Enter through the entrance marked Birth Suites on the south side of the hospital.
+When entering through the entrance marked Birth Suites on the south side of the hospital.
 As you enter, take the elevators on your right to the second floor.

 When you get off the elevator, the door to the Birth Suites will be locked.
 Hospital personnel at the desk will unlock the door for you.
 If hospital personnel are not at the door, push the button to the right of the front door.